-Google Scholar is a search engine that can find scholarly material such as peer-reviewed journal articles, books, reports, theses and dissertations on the Internet.
-Think of Google Scholar as another place to search, in addition to the databases to which Willamette subscribes.
-The library's databases provide precise descriptions of coverage and currency of information, unlike Google Scholar.
+Google Scholar is a search engine that can find scholarly material such as peer-reviewed journal articles, books, reports, theses and dissertations.
+Google Scholar can be used in addition to Willamette's subscription databases, provide descriptions of coverage and currency; Google Scholar does not provide these details.

 What do libraries have to do with Google Scholar?

 What should I do if I’m asked to pay for the full text?

-DO NOT PAY FOR ARTICLES!
-Look for the Find it @ Willamette If it turns out that we do not have the article available, you can still request it at no cost by using Interlibrary Loan.
-Google Scholar often links to commercial publisher websites which ask you to pay for access.
-Through our library, you don't need to pay for anything we get through interlibrary loan.
+DO NOT PAY FOR THE ARTICLES!
+Look for the Find it @ Willamette If we do not have access, you can still request it at no cost by using Interlibrary Loan.
+Google Scholar often links to commercial publisher websites which require payment for access.

 Can I trust the resources listed in Google Scholar?

 Not necessarily.
-You will still need to evaluate what you find because Google Scholar includes material that may not be appropriate for your research.
-Some of these items include pre-edited articles and reports, as well as theses that may not be deemed as scholarly as other resources.
-You may also find errors in citation information which are automatically generated.
+You still need to evaluate what you find since Google Scholar includes material that may not be appropriate for your research.
+Pre-edited articles, reports and theses may not be deemed as scholarly.
+You may also encounter errors in citation information which are automatically generated.
 And Google does not index all scholarly journals; you may miss important research if you rely entirely on Google Scholar.

 What does “cited by” mean?

-After you conduct a search in Google Scholar, you will see some references that include a Cited By link.
+After conducting a search, some references include a Cited By link.
 This tells you what sources have used information from this resource.